 According to CNBC, “The nearly $30 billion processed meat industry last year grew by 2 percent, while the the $1.4 billion meat alternatives industry grew by 22 percent, according to data service Euromonitor.”
 Aware of this trend, meat companies have been heavily investing in plant-based alternatives.
 Besides high-profile individuals like Bill Gates and Leonardo DiCaprio, Beyond’s investors have included Tyson Foods, one of America’s largest meat producers.
 Tyson initially took a five percent stake in Beyond, but came back to increase its investment soon after.

-Earlier this year, Beyond Meat received the United Nations’ “Champion of the Earth” recognition for creating a sustainable alternative to beef.
+Last September, Beyond Meat received the United Nations’ “Champion of the Earth” recognition for creating a sustainable alternative to beef.
 The UN award came amid increasing calls from scientists for the public to reduce meat consumption in order to stem climate change.

 Beyond Meat is most famous for its Beyond Burger, which mimics the taste and texture of a beef burger, and even “bleeds.”
 The Beyond company website says that “by shifting from animal, to plant-based meat, we can positively and significantly impact 4 growing issues attributed to livestock production and consumption: human health, climate change, natural resource depletion, and animal welfare.”

 Other plant-based meat companies have also seen rapid growth amid growing demands for animal alternatives.
-California-based Impossible Foods recently doubled production to meet demand, opening a 68,000 square foot facility in Oakland.
+California-based Impossible Foods doubled production to meet demand, opening a 68,000 square foot facility in Oakland.
 And several smaller vegan meat companies have been picked up by major retailers and distributors.
 No Evil Foods, a North Carolina-based start up just expanded its distribution to 250 Walmart stores in the southern United States.